dmouscher/nomic/rules-3.md

 Once this is posted @Crorem  or @Fenris Wolf would proceed to ensure the transaction is processsed accordingly.

-## 354

-This rule establishes the creation of the resource Gloop.
-Krozr may join the game under these conditions:

-1) He can only speak/propose in rhyme when regarding the game

-2) Nomitron addresses him only as "The Oracle"

-3) He begins at level 1

-4) If the amount of 'nays' on a proposal at the end of the turn is an odd number he levels up

-5) If he reaches level 10 he can turn all existing resources of a specific type in the game into Gloop

-6) Upon using his ability specified in part 5, or upon reaching level 11, he reverts back to level 1

-7) If his level is even he must always tell the truth; if it is odd he must always lie.
-This extends to everything he is asked.
-If he is caught making a mistake, he is kicked from the game

-8) His vote will always be the option that insights more chaos

-9) If a player collects 1,000,000,000 Gloop, all of their resources are swapped with the player holding the lowest amount of Gloop.
-Following this, all players’ Gloop resources are reset to 0

-10) He theoretically knows the future

-11) He can never win

 ## 355

 Players can trade items between each other, unless a rule specifically prohibits trading an item.